ethereum/execution-apis/src/engine/specification.md

 #### Specification

-1. Client software **MUST** validate `blockHash` value as being equivalent to `Keccak256(RLP(ExecutionBlockHeader))`, where `ExecutionBlockHeader` object is composed of the payload field values and constant values described in the [Block structure](https://eips.ethereum.org/EIPS/eip-3675#block-structure) section of the [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification).
+1. Client software **MUST** validate `blockHash` value as being equivalent to `Keccak256(RLP(ExecutionBlockHeader))`, where `ExecutionBlockHeader` is an object having a PoW block header structure.
+Fields of this object are set to the corresponding payload values and constant values according to the Block structure section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#block-structure), extended with the corresponding section of [EIP-4399](https://eips.ethereum.org/EIPS/eip-4399#block-structure).
 Client software **MUST** run this validation in all cases even if this branch or any other branches of the block tree are in an active sync process.

-1. Client software **MAY** initiate the sync process if requisite data for payload validation is missing.
-The sync process is specified in the [Sync](#sync) section.
+1. Client software **MAY** initiate a sync process if requisite data for payload validation is missing.
+Sync process is specified in the [Sync](#sync) section.

 1. Client software **MUST** validate the payload if it extends the canonical chain and requisite data for the validation is locally available.
 The validation process is specified in the [Payload validation](#payload-validation) section.